mikenye/docker-striparr/README.md

 *Important:*

-* The volume mounts to the media from Sonarr and Radarr containers have also been presented to Striparr with exactly the same paths
+* The volume mounts to the media from Sonarr and Radarr containers have also been presented to Striparr with exactly the same paths.
-* The environment variables PUID and PGID set on the Sonarr and Radarr container have also been set on Striparr with exactly the same values
+* The environment variables PUID and PGID set on the Sonarr and Radarr container have also been set on Striparr with exactly the same values.

 A more elegant solution would be to have a `docker-compose.yml` file containing Sonarr, Radarr, their supporting containers, and Striparr all defined within the `docker-compose` file.